keshav155/CivicConnect/README.md

 [@ Brendan Woods](mailto:bjwoods@deakin.edu.au)
 <br />
 - Developing the profile screen as well as taking care of personas
+- Developing the storage section of the firestore, allowing for images to be uploaded and for users to change profile pictures.

 [@ Quoc Thing Mai](mailto:qtmai@deakin.edu.au)
 <br />